Statutory guidance

 Definitions used in this licence

-“Registered Person” is an owner or manager of the named commercial horticultural business or a researcher, and who has successfully registered to use this licence in accordance with Condition 1.
+“Registered Person” is an owner or manager of the named commercial horticultural business, and who has successfully registered to use this licence in accordance with Condition 1.

-“Accredited Agent” is a suitably trained and experienced person who is able to carry out work under licence without the personal supervision of the Registered Person.
+“Accredited Agent” is a suitably trained and experienced person who can carry out work under licence without the personal supervision of the Registered Person.
 A Registered Person must only authorise an Accredited Agent if they can personally assure that the individual is appropriately experienced, skilled and competent to undertake activities under this licence.

 “Assistant” is a person assisting a Registered Person or Accredited Agent.
 Assistants are only authorised to act under this licence whilst they are under the direct supervision of either the Registered Person or an Accredited Agent.
 They cannot work alone or unsupervised.

-“Registered Premises” are the commercial horticultural businesses that are involved in the bee pollinator research project.
+“Registered Premises” are the commercial horticultural businesses where you plan to release the non-native species.

 Licence conditions